Our products

 Freezable Yes (loses some texture) Not necessary (already preserved) Yes (good option)

-Availability Seasonal (Nov-Apr) All year All year
+Availability Seasonal (Nov-Apr) All year round All year round

 Gelatin content Low High High